shehzadashiq/aws-bootcamp-cruddur-2023/journal/week10.md

 To be written up as I missed documenting this.

-## CFN CI/CD Stack

-### Create CI/CD Template

-To be written up as I missed documenting this.

 ## Troubleshooting

 ### Changes need to DB SG once the stack has been created